 - 16.57 At least 10 University working days in advance of the hearing the University will write to the student and ask that within five University working days the student: - Confirm their attendance at the hearing - Confirm the name and relationship of the person who will be accompanying them to the hearing - Confirm the name and relationship of any witnesses that the student wishes to call during the hearing - Provide any additional evidence that they wish the appeal panel to consider that has not previously been submitted at stage one or stage two of the appeals process - Provide an indication of the outcome they are seeking within the scope of the regulations. - 16.58 The members of the appeal panel, the student, the Chair of the Progression and Award Board whose Stage 2 decision is being appealed and, where appropriate, the Chair of the Mitigating Circumstances Board will receive the same documentation prior to the hearing including: - the student's submission and supporting evidence - the Stage 2 outcome letter, which will include the reasons for the decision - the relevant assessment regulations - other documents which may be considered relevant. - 16.59 Submission of additional evidence will not be permitted except orally during the hearing.
-Tabled evidence will not be permitted. - 16.60 The panel will ask questions of: - the student - any witnesses that the student wishes to call - the Chair of the Progression and Award Board whose decision is being appealed and, where appropriate, the Chair of the Mitigating Circumstances Board - any witnesses that the Chair of the Progression and Award Board wishes to call - 16.61 The student is expected to attend the hearing either remotely or in person.
-In the event of a student's non-attendance the appeal hearing will proceed.
-Exceptionally, this condition may be waived by the Chair of the appeals panel where there is evidence to show that a student is unable to comply, e.g. where a student is too incapacitated by illness to attend.
-A representative will not be allowed to attend on the student's behalf.
+Tabled evidence will not be permitted. - 16.60 The panel will ask questions of: - the student - any witnesses that the student wishes to call - the Chair of the Progression and Award Board whose decision is being appealed and, where appropriate, the Chair of the Mitigating Circumstances Board - any witnesses that the Chair of the Progression and Award Board wishes to call - 16.61 Students will be given the opportunity to attend hearings virtually.
+Students can request to attend in person.
+The student is expected to attend the hearing.
+The University reserves the right, however, to proceed with any hearing in the absence of a student, subject to the student having been properly notified of the date and time of the hearing.